Find Business Schools

 • Clinical Trial Manager

-In 2016, there was an estimated number of 56,700 jobs in the United States for Clinical Research Coordinator.
+There were about 56,700 jobs for Clinical Research Coordinator in 2016 (in the United States).
 New jobs are being produced at a rate of 9.9% which is above the national average.
 The Bureau of Labor Statistics predicts 5,600 new jobs for Clinical Research Coordinator by 2026.
-The BLS estimates 5,200 yearly job openings in this field.
+There will be an estimated 5,200 positions for Clinical Research Coordinator per year.

 undefined